vassovass/ConvoCraft-AI/Readme.md

     - The `.env` file is listed in `.gitignore`, so your key will never be committed to source control.

 4.  **Launch the application**:
-    - Simply double-click the `start-convocraft-2.bat` file in your file explorer.
+    - Simply run the `start-dev.bat` file from your terminal or double-click it in your file explorer.
-    - The script will guide you through the rest, including an optional API key verification test, checking for running servers, and launching the application in new, persistent command windows.
+    - The script will guide you through the rest, including API key verification, checking for running servers, and launching the application in new, persistent command windows.

 ### Manual Startup (Alternative)